How to Make Engaging and Effective Training Videos

 This particular task is very important if you’re planning a professional video like an instructor-led video.
 If you’re using more frugal techniques like screen recording, then checking your laptop configuration, cleaning your desktop, and getting comfortable with filming yourself can be good for starters.
 Whatever technique you use to create video training material, do not haste in recording the final cut before giving a few rounds of trial run.

 Alright, so these were some very simple tips that can help you to start making training videos.
 Remember, training employees is important, but just training them will not help.
-If you want them to retain the training content for a longer duration, and have better return on investment, use more videos.
+If you want them to retain the training content for a longer duration, and have a better return on investment, use more videos.

 If you’re new to videos, then you can start with a screen recording tool as it’s simpler to use.
 Even if you choose any other technique, bear in mind that you need to keep the video simple and short.
 Moreover, decide a goal, write a script and do a few rounds of trials before you share the final video.